2016–17 Texas Longhorns men's basketball team

 The 2016–17 Texas Longhorns men's basketball team represented the University of Texas at Austin in the 2016–17 NCAA Division I men's basketball season.
 They were led by second-year head coach Shaka Smart and played their home games at the Frank Erwin Center in Austin, Texas as members of the Big 12 Conference.
 They finished the season 11–22, 4–14 in Big 12 play to finish in last place.
-They defeated Texas Tech in the first round of the Big 12 tournament to advance to the quarterfinals where they lost to West Virginia.
+They defeated Texas Tech in the first round of the Big 12 tournament to advance to the quarterfinals, where they lost to West Virginia.

 Previous season

-The Longhorns finished the 2015–16 season 20–13, 11–7 in Big 12 play to finish in fourth place in conference.
+The Longhorns finished the 2015–16 season 20–13, 11–7 in Big 12 play to finish in fourth place in the conference.
 They lost in the quarterfinals of the Big 12 tournament to Baylor.
-They received an at-large bid to the NCAA tournament where they lost in the First Round to Northern Iowa on a buzzer beater.
+They received an at-large bid to the NCAA tournament, where they lost in the first round to Northern Iowa on a buzzer beater.